cego/interview-assignment/README.md

 Please use the data set provided in the SQL dump in this repo.
 Please also consider that your solution should be able to handle much larger data sets.

 ## Expectations
-Fork this repo.
+Make a copy this repo.
 Solve the task below.
-Push your code to a public repo and send us the link via email or simply send us a tarball (please include any VCS metadata) in an email to pf@cego.dk.
+Push your code to a public repo and send us the link in an email to pf@cego.dk.

 Your solution should include a short readme describing your solution, how to use/test it and any final considerations such as known errors, next steps, security concerns etc. Don’t worry we are not expecting this thing to be perfect.